paradoxical-io/scala-tiny-types/README.md

 There are two camps of tiny type aliasing, one is case class wrapping (which is the default) and the other is type tagging.

+Type tags are inspired by this blog post: https://coderwall.com/p/l-plmq/adding-semantic-to-base-types-parameters-in-scala

 ## Example case classes

 As an example, given the following input file